Slayer95/aura-bot/CLI.md

 ## \`-s <TYPE>, --search-type <TYPE>\`

 Specifies the type of hostable being referenced.
-This parameter helps the host bot determine how to resolve the input when hosting maps from the CLI, whether they are maps, configuration files, or remote resources.
+This parameter helps Aura determine how to resolve the input when hosting maps from the CLI, whether they are maps, configuration files, or remote resources.

 **Options:**